-This is the square in which Westfries is located.
+Step out of Westfries and right onto the Red Square (Roode Steen)!
 If you need a minute to let all that history sink in, stop here to grab a drink or a bite.
-The square is lively and full of cafes, restaurants and bars – perfect spot for people watching and just enjoying the day go by.
-Currently, there’s a small ice-skating rink there too!
+The square is lively and full of cafes, restaurants, and bars — the perfect spot for people watching and just enjoying the day pass by.
+During winter, there’s a small ice-skating rink there too!

 Historically though, the square wasn’t all drinks and fun.
 The name comes from bloodier activities.
-This is where people convicted by the city court would be punished, often involving cutting limbs or other terrifying methods.
-There’s a red brick replica in the square, but part of the real deal is still in the Westfries museum.
+This is where people convicted by the city court would be punished — an activity that often involving cutting limbs or other terrifying methods.
+Now, there’s a red brick replica in the square but part of the real deal is still in the Westfries Museum.

-On your way down to the harbor, it’s impossible to miss The Hoofdtoren.
+On your way down to the harbour, it’s impossible to miss The Hoofdtoren.
 This impressive building looks like it’s cut in half, making it a unique sight.
-Back in the day, it was used for defense purposes – now it’s restaurant and a “must stop for pictures” spot.
+Back in the day, it was used for defence purposes but now it’s a restaurant and a must-stop taking gorgeous pictures of the city.

-Continuing on your way down, you will reach the museum of the 20th century.
-This one is much lighter and easier to take in than the Westfries one.
-A fun way to spend 1 or 2 hours and fit for all ages.
-You will go down memory lane and learn a couple of things here.
-Starting from the 1900’s to the 90’s, each room is designed with original objects from that time.
-The (free) audio guide will give you a brief introduction about how people in The Netherlands lived throughout those times.
-As a Romanian, I’ve learnt that the Dutch lived in the 70’s like Romanians in the 90’s – not sure if to laugh or cry.
+From the 1900s to the ’90s, each room is designed with original objects from that time.
+The (free) audio guide gives you a brief introduction about how people in the Netherlands lived throughout those times.
+As a Romanian, I’ve learnt that the Dutch lived in the ’70s like Romanians in the 90s — not sure whether to laugh or cry.

-The museum is in a former prison, adding to its charm!
-Entrance is 10 EUR, or free with a museum card (seriously, a good idea).
+The museum is in a former prison, which only adds to its charm!

-The East Gate is the last remaining gate in Hoorn, dating back to 1578.
-You can scan a QR code right then and there to learn more!
+The East Gate (Oosterport) is the last remaining gate in Hoorn, dating back to 1578.
+(You can scan a QR on the gate itself to learn about its history).
 It’s an impressive construction, but what I loved most is the house on top — and yes, someone actually lives up there!

-On your way back to the center, take the Groote Oost street – beautiful and full of history, with a lot of protected buildings.
-Right in the middle you will pass the Oosterkirk, which you will recognize by the clock hanging “out” of the building.
+On your way back to the centre, take the Groote Oost street.
+It’s beautiful, full of history, and lined with protected buildings!
+Right in the middle, you’ll pass the Oosterkerk, which you can recognize by the clock hanging “out” of the building.
 This also has a QR code which you can scan to find out more information — like the time it completely fell apart due to bad construction.

 Time for dinner and drinks in Hoorn!

-Okay, it’s been a long day — you walked, you learnt, you took that perfect picture with the windy-hair-but-not-in-your-face-next-to-the-water.
+Okay, it’s been a long day — you’ve walked, learnt, taken that perfect picture with the windy-hair-but-not-in-your-face-next-to-the-water.
 It’s probably time to call it a day and have dinner…and drinks, of course.

 Based on a short search, I’ve ended up at De Beiaard, as they have a nice collection of craft beers that were calling my name.
 The cafe is full of road signs, posters, all things old and new, and it has a lovely vibe.
-4 craft beers, beer bread, dips and a burger later, I headed to the train station more rolling than walking.
+Four craft beers, beer bread, dips, and a burger later, I headed to the train station more rolling than walking.

-However, there’s another spot that truly deserves a mention here and that’s restaurant & café Ridderikhoff.
-With a reputation for good food and its location (beautiful building), here there are more than 25 people working who have disabilities and had a hard time finding a job.
+However, there’s another spot that truly deserves a mention here and that’s Restaurant & Café Ridderikhoff.
+With a reputation for good food and location (beautiful building), the staff here consist of more than 25 people who have disabilities and had a hard time finding a job.
 Make sure to reserve a spot, it’s often busy.

 And that’s your day in Hoorn!